-Going to the pub is a very popular tradition in the UK.
-Pubs and bars are a great place to socialise and make new friends.
-If you are studying English at one of our schools in the UK, it is also a great way to practice your speaking skills!
+Going to the pub is a very popular activity in the UK.
+Pubs and bars are a great place to socialize and make new friends.
+If you are studying English at one of our schools in the UK, it's also a great way to practice your speaking skills!

-If you would like to know how to speak English in a pub or a bar, here are some of the key phrases and words you might hear:
+If you're planning on going to a pub or bar in the UK soon, here are some of the key English phrases and words you might hear or need to use: